lsst-ts/ts_tma_tma-documentation_maintenance-documents_bosch-controller_replace-bosch-motor/Replace-Bosch-Motor.md

-# ReplaceBoschMotor
+# Replace Bosch Motor

 ## Introduction

 This document describes the procedure to replace a Bosch motor or to perform a maintenance operation out of its place.

-Bosch motor are used for
+Bosch motor are used for:

- * Locking pins
+- Locking pins
- * Deployable platforms
+- Deployable platforms
- * Azimuth Cable Wrap
+- Azimuth Cable Wrap
- * Camera Cable Wrap
+- Camera Cable Wrap
- * Balancing System
+- Balancing System
- * Mirror Cover and Mirror Cover locks
+- Mirror Cover and Mirror Cover locks

 ## Reference document list

 | **No.** | **DOCUMENT** | **CODE** | **VERSION** |
 |---------|--------------|----------|-------------|
 | **1**   |MCS Design Electrical Schematics|3151_MCS_0022|9.0|

 ## Motor replacement procedure

 The procedure for replacement the motors have some steps that are common for all subsystems.